willh/henry/README.md

 ### Further Development

-- Reading the CloudTrail event details and extracting the user ID of the person/role of the service that set the S3 bucket to public and including that in the notification message.
+- ~~Reading the CloudTrail event details and extracting the user ID of the person/role of the service that set the S3 bucket to public and including that in the notification message.~~ ☑️ **DONE**
 - Changing the sns topic subscription from email to a HTTP endpoint may make it relatively easy to push messages to a Slack channel when someone creates/modifies a bucket with public permissions.